 Once everyone on the team had a chance to discover and claim their personal strengths, it’s time to discuss opportunities to grow them further.
 Remind your team members that, despite the popular belief, the biggest area of personal growth lies in their strengths, not in their weaknesses.
 Encourage the team to brainstorm together the ways that they can help each other to use personal strengths more on daily basis.
 Turn these ideas into an action list and circle it around after the meeting for a stronger positive effect.

 It could not be stressed enough – one issue you should avoid during the whole team meeting: try to avoid the discussion getting derailed and lose focus.
+Make sure to sure your team meeting is proceeding with the goal setting.
 It can take mere seconds before participants will bring up issues that are completely unrelated to what the team is skilled at.
 Once it happens, don’t worry – bring back the conversation to personal strengths again.
 Considering that this is the first time the team sits down to discuss personal strengths, it might be too early to aim for resolving all issues at once.

 After the first team meeting, try to refer back to it in friendly conversations as well.
-Be attentive when an employee applies their personal strength and acknowledge it.
+Be attentive when an employee applies their personal strength and acknowledge it for an opportunity to apply positive reinforcement.
 If employees notice that they are appreciated for leveraging personal strengths, it will strengthen their confidence in themselves and in results they can deliver.
 A note of caution – do not forget that some employees feel uncomfortable if you excessively praise them publicly.
 Handle this situation with discretion and provide feedback on one-to-one basis when it’s more suitable.

 Where to start your strengths meeting preparation?
 Use any strength finder tool or strengths test to identify natural talents concentrated in your team.
 You can take the HIGH5 Team Strengths Assessment and, keeping the above mentioned points in mind, you have a productive meeting with your employees about what they are naturally good at.
 Just make sure it’s not the only time you speak with your team about their talents.
-Strengths-based culture should be treated as a long-term investment.
+Strengths-based culture should be treated as a long-term investment that can address dysfunctions of a team.
 Strengths meetings need to remain part of the organization’s schedule.
 Then the whole organization will be able to reap fruits of the augmented effectiveness.